-Priya Kathpal: Parents need to keep a keen eye on their child’s diet.
+Priya Kathpal: Parents need to keep a keen eye on their child's diet.
 A child should always have regular healthy meals.
-Also, make sure that your child has regular intake of nutritious food.
+Also, make sure that your child has a regular intake of nutritious food.

 Dr Sachin explains that Acute Encephalitis Syndrome (AES) is an inflammatory condition of the central nervous system.
 It affects some parts of the brain.
 There are many cases of viral AES.
 Some of the symptoms of these conditions are fever, headache, seizures and loss of coherence.

-According to a research study done by a team of researchers from US and India, and published in the medical journal, The Lancet, states that, "Our investigation suggests an outbreak of acute encephalopathy in Muzaffarpur associated with both hypoglycin A and MCPG toxicity."
+According to a research study done by a team of researchers from US and India, and published in the medical journal, The Lancet, states that "Our investigation suggests an outbreak of acute encephalopathy in Muzaffarpur associated with both hypoglycin A and MCPG toxicity."

 Dr Sachin says Hypoglycaemia is nothing but low blood glucose or low blood sugar levels.
 In general, we associate Hypoglycaemia with diabetes.
 But as the recent cases from Muzaffarpur show, it can happen to anyone, even to small children.
-Hypoglycaemia happens when the blood glucose level drops suddenly and goes below normal levels.
+Hypoglycemia happens when the blood glucose level drops suddenly and goes below normal levels.

 Priya says lychee is known to contain certain natural toxins, mostly in the seeds.
 This is also reported in a study published in 2017, in Lancet, a global health medical journal, about a natural fruit-based toxin, hypoglycin-A or methylene cyclopropyl glycine (MCPG) are being linked to the deaths of children in some places in Bihar.

-Dr Sachin adds, one more fruit from the same family mostly found in African countries named Ackee is also known to contain toxins and infamous for causing an ailment named as ‘Jamaican Vomiting Disease’.
+Dr Sachin adds, one more fruit from the same family mostly found in African countries named Ackee is also known to contain toxins and infamous for causing an ailment named 'Jamaican Vomiting Disease'.